openvswitch/ovs/FAQ.rst

     A: Open vSwitch is specially designed to make it easier to manage VM network configuration and monitor state spread across many physical hosts in dynamic virtualized environments.
-Refer to `WHY-OVS <WHY-OVS.rst>`__ for a more detailed description of how Open vSwitch relates to the Linux Bridge.
+Refer to `WHY-OVS
+    <Documentation/intro/why-ovs.rst>`__ for a more detailed description of how
+    Open vSwitch relates to the Linux Bridge.

 Q: How is Open vSwitch related to distributed virtual switches like the VMware vNetwork distributed switch or the Cisco Nexus 1000V?